Dindsenchas | Ireland’s Lore of Places

 Kildare, of same county, kil from cill in Irish meaning church/ churchyard.

 I live near a small town in Cavan called Virginia… sorry to all the Irish people reading this, but you can’t get more English than that!
-In Irish, however, the name gets much more interesting; Achad an Iúir, meaning ‘field by the fork in the river’… apparently.
-Some prefer to explain it as ‘field of the yew’.
+In Irish, however, the name gets much more interesting; Achad an Iúir, meaning ‘field of the yew’.
 I wonder if Iúir could have been mistaken for lir or ler, the old word for sea; seeing as the town is situated right on the shores of the vast Lough Ramor, it could quite easily have been thought of as a field of water, or an inland sea.

 The Vikings came to Ireland in the C9th, plundering and pillaging at first, but then settling and adapting to Irish life.
 Their language soon filtered down into the naming of places, and we can see evidence of this in some of our towns, for example Arklow comes from the Old Norse Arkells-Lag, meaning ‘Arkell’s (name of a person) low place’; in Irish, the place name is an tInbhear Mór, anglicised to Invermore.
 Skerries, in Irish na Sceirí, comes form Skeri in old Norse, and Wexford, meaning ‘muddy ford’, comes from the old Norse Veisa Fjoror, but in Irish is called Loch Garman.